robertdavid010/meteor_bootstrap-master-modal/README.md

 </button>
 ```

+Note: This is not intended as typical use case, merely for potential convenience.

 ## AutoForm Support

-MasterModal adds support to submit forms in the modal template through the simple convention of adding "Form" to the <template name> as the form id.
+MasterModal adds support to submit forms in the modal template through the simple convention of adding "Form" to the `<template name>` as the form id.

 The form will also be submitted by the default modal *confirm* button.